stanfordnlp/edu-convokit/docs/source/index.rst

 Citation
 --------

-If you use the edu-toolkit in your research, please cite the following paper:
+If you use the edu-convokit in your research, please cite the following paper:

 .. code-block:: latex